Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 Listed LTCG Schedule CG - Section 112A Gains above ₹1.25 lakh 12.5% on excess

-Unlisted LTCG Schedule CG - Section 112 Complete gain amount 12.5% on entire gain
+Unlisted LTCG Schedule CG - Section 112 Complete gain amount 12.5% on the entire gain

 Unlisted STCG Schedule CG - Section B Complete gain amount As per your tax slab